DTMcrae/QDSTeam25/README.md

    cd /QDSTeam25
    npm install
    ```
-4. Add a .env file into the root folder with the following
+4. Add a .env file into the root folder and add the following information to it:
    ```js
     MONGODB_HOST=cluster0.irbsxph.mongodb.net
     MONGODB_USER=myr9901